ujjayant-kadian/shell-c-linux/README.md

 # shell-c-linux
 This is a program that simulates the behaviour of a simple bash shell (all the basic commands work fine) and is modified to be called ujjsh(based on my name).
+Run this code on linux operating system.

 This was done as a part of the course 'Operating Systems'.